TvdW/tdf-waitlist/frontend/src/Pages/Guide/guides/newbro/guide.md

 # New-Bro Guide

+## Requirements

+**To get started in TDF all you need is to be able to fully online your ship and have the 4 armor compensation skills at level 2 for starter fits**, 4+ for any other fits.
+The minimum skills are the skills you should focus on when you start flying, **as long as you are lacking them you will be placed in the starter squad which is limited to 4 - 5 in fleet.**

+_"TDF has great affordable starter fits.
+TDF will help you get spacerich, however TDF expects you to upgrade to pro fits ASAP and has SRP to make sure you keep that ship.
+It's only fair to all pilots who have made the effort to upgrade and it improves site times tremendously.
+After you have upgraded, spend the isk any way you want."_

-## Joining TDF's Channel & Requirements
+## Joining TDF's Channel

 To find us in-game; join the chat channel TDF-Official.
 You can do this by clicking the little plus button where your chat window is at the top.
 Then in the channels box type TDF-Official and then click join.

-**To get started in TDF you are required to be able to fully online your ship and you need armor comps at level 2 for starter fits**, 4+ for any other fits.
-The minimum skills are the skills you should focus on when you start flying, **as long as you are lacking them you will be placed in the starter squad which is limited to 4 - 5 in fleet.**

 ![](joinchannel.png)